rapita/resque-web/README.md

 Docker container for [Resque](https://github.com/resque/resque) web UI with Redis/Valkey TLS and password support.

-> **Note:** This repository is unmaintained and exists only to support legacy projects that require TLS and password authentication features not available in the official Resque Web distributions.
+> **Note:** This repository is unmaintained and exists only to support legacy projects that require TLS and password authentication features not available in alternative Docker solutions.

 ## Quick Start